uwejacobs/owm-weather/readme.txt

 1. Upload the unzipped “wp_owm_weather” folder in the root plugins directory “/wp-content/plugins/”.
 1. Activate the plugin from the Plugins menu of your admin.
 1. If all went well, a new "Weather" menu should appear.
-1. Get your free OpenWeatherMap API key at https://www.openweathermap.com and enter it under Settings/WP OWM Weather
+1. Get your free OpenWeatherMap API key at https://www.openweathermap.com and enter it under Settings/OWM Weather

 = Creating your first weather =
-1. Goto Settings / WP OWM Weather.
+1. Goto Settings / OWM Weather.
 Enter your API key, if you have one.
 Check "Disable Bootstrap" if you already include Bootstrap in your theme.
 Leave all other settings as is for now and "Save Changes".
 1. Click on the new custom post type called "Weather" and create a "New Weather"
 1. Fill one of the tabs under "Get weather by..." or leave empty for user's location by ip address
 1. Choose "Measurement System" Imperial for Fahrenheit and miles or "Metric" for Celsius and kilometers.